See Art ~ Make Art

 Ongoing Events

-Experience the art of woodblock printing by decorating your very own tote bag with full-time printmaker, Shoua Yang (Ceev Tseg Press).
-As a Hmong-American artist born in a refugee camp, he uses printmaking to explore identity and share narratives from the Hmong diaspora.
+Experience the art of print making with Shoua Yang.
+Come print a design on a tote bag to take home with you!
+Ongoing both days.
+Yang, a Hmong American artist born in a refugee camp, uses printmaking to explore identity and share narratives of the Hmong diaspora.
+After earning a BFA from the University of Wisconsin–Stout, he founded CeevTseg Press, led workshops, exhibited widely, and collaborated on community murals and publications.
 His work blends Hmong folklore, spiritual traditions, and pop culture into abstract relief prints that carve personal and cultural stories into wood.

 Face Painting